 As you know, I am a big fan of Etsy.
 I have my own shop and always support other artists if possible.
 When I can buy something from Etsy, rather than another website, I do.
 So, I was doing some of my own holiday shopping on there the other day and came across some great gifts for artists.
 There are so many people that tell me buying for an artist is really difficult, so I am going to help you out, assuming you are one of those people.
-If not, you might find something new and exciting.
-Click the images for a link to the Etsy page.
+Read the whole post

 Wow, it has been a busy weekend.
 The highlight of the weekend (which is sad) was that the Rubber Duck Project came to Pittsburgh, PA on Friday and will be here for the entire month.

 Pittsburgh was PACKED this weekend when the duck arrived.
 As I walked the streets downtown, I kept my eyes open for signs and directions.
 But the crowds of people lead the way to the river instead.
 As you can see, the duck is quite large (46×49×54 ft) in comparison to its surrounding area.
-People took over the fence along the river and took over the bridges to see the new attraction.
+Read the whole post

 Tamika Quick started out in the corporate world of finance.
 After her relocation to Atlanta, GA, she decided to switch careers.
 She had experience with airbrushing and was eager to get back to her creative side.
 She designed the stationary for her destination wedding and, before she knew it, friends and family were asking for invitations for all of their events.

 With some encouragement, she founded Poetic Twist Stationary and Design.
 She now designs invitations and business identity for weddings, and social or business events.
 Read the whole post